MatthewClark2/antlr-calc/README.md

 ```

 Available flags include
 * `--save-output`: save output of modified forms to disk.
-For data read from stdin, these files are _infix, _postfix, and _prefix.
-For data read from some file x, these are infix_$(x), postfix_$(x), and prefix_$(x)
 * `--use-stdin`: read a program from stdin rather than from files.
 If this flag is set, any provided files are ignored.
-The output may still be saved to disk.

 Any other argument not prefixed with `--` will be considered as a filename to be parsed.